Schezwan Egg Fried Rice Recipe

 How To Make Schezwan Egg Fried Rice

-Step 1: Heat 2 tablespoon sesame oil in a nonstick wok over high heat.
+Step 1: Heat 2 tablespoons of sesame oil in a nonstick wok over high heat.

 Oil heating in a wok.